jgogola/AltFuture/README.md

 - Implemented CRUD Repository Pattern
   - Created Interface and Repository for all data sets.
   - Wired repositories into the Program.cs builder.Services
-- Created Seed Data file
+- Created Seed Data file _NOTE: No longer using.
+See notes dated 4/11/2023_
-  - ./Data/Areas/Portfolios/Data/Seed.cs
+  - ./Data/Seed.cs
     - File to seed data into the database.
   - Run command: dotnet run seeddata